Transferring the driveshaft inertia to the grid via the DC-link in MV drive systems: Drive system control

 with $T_{\alpha\beta\gamma}^{-1} = T_{\alpha\beta\gamma}^\top$, and where ${T}_{\theta} = \mathrm{blkdiag}({R}_\theta, 1)$, with ${R}_\theta = $ being the rotation matrix.
 Moreover, by virtue of the third-harmonic injection, the maximum modulation amplitude in $\alpha\beta$-coordinates becomes $\tfrac{1}{\sqrt{2}}$.
 In the rest of this paper we only consider the first two components, namely the two-dimensional vector $x_{dq}$ or $x_{\alpha\beta}$.
 We are therefore able to define the (instantaneous) active and reactive power for quantities in either $dq$ or $\alpha\beta$ as

-where $J = {R}_{\pi/2}$.
-As we shall see, we only need the $dq$ transformation for the integral term of the PI current control to ensure tracking of a harmonic reference, and henceforth all equations can be equivalently expressed in either coordinates. \begin{remark} In this model, we omit the motor and its torque control dynamics, an abstraction which enables us to focus on the grid-side behavior and its interaction with the shaft dynamics. \end{remark}
+where $J = {R}_{\pi/2}$, and where the $dq$-frame is attached to the grid angle.
+As we shall see, we only need the $dq$ transformation for the integral term of the proportional-integral (PI) current control to ensure tracking of a harmonic reference, and henceforth all equations can be equivalently expressed in either coordinates. \begin{remark} In this model, we omit the motor and its torque control dynamics, an abstraction which enables us to focus on the grid-side behavior and its interaction with the shaft dynamics. \end{remark}